AkilaTS/CashByChance/ReadMe.md

 # Cash By Chance

 Cash By Chance is a combination of a wallet/upi app with automatic smart investment integration.
 It would make the entire investment process completely painless.
+This project has won the first position in the SeniHers projects of the DESIS Ascend Educare program 2022.

+Link to the program : [Desis Ascend Educare 2022](https://www.deshawindia.com/desis-ascend-educare/about.pdf)

 ## How would this work?